mikeobrien/FubuMVC.Swank/README.md

 }
 ```

 Comments can alternatively be specified in an embedded file.
-The embedded file name must be the same as the marker class, save the `.cs` extension.
-For example the comments filename for the module above would be `AdminModule[.md|.html|.txt]`.
+The embedded filename must be the same as the marker class, save the `.cs` extension.
+For example the comments filename for the module above would be `AdminModule.[md|html|txt]`.

 #### Resources

 By default resources are grouped by the url minus the url parameters.
 Resources can also be explicitly grouped and described by a [marker class](resource-marker) or an [attribute](#resource-attribute).

-If you do not want to explicitly group your resources via one of these methods you can still specify comments for a resource by creating an embedded file called `Resource[.md|.html|.txt]` in the same namespace as one of the resource endpoints.
+If you do not want to explicitly group your resources via one of these methods you can still specify comments for a resource by creating an embedded file called `Resource.[md|html|txt]` in the same namespace as one of the resource endpoints.

 ##### Resource Marker